mmikkel/CacheFlag-Craft3/README.md

 # Cache Flag plugin for Craft CMS 3.x

 Cache Flag adds a new `{% cacheflag %}` Twig tag to Craft CMS, which works just like the native `{% cache %}` tag, except that _it will not save element queries for automatic cache breaking_.
 This offers an alternate way to automatically clear your caches, without any scaling or performance issues.
-With an growing entries count the native `{% cache %}` tag can really bog down your system and sometimes even fail.
+With your entries count growing the native `{% cache %}` tag can really bog down your system and sometimes even fail.

 ## Contents